putonti/PIE/README.md

 * -t : Number of processors to use (default=4)
 * -n : Threshold for phage coverages (default=0.99)
 * -f : Reference file of phage sequences (required)
-* -D : Run discovery mode for list of potential phages
 * --version

 Single or Paired-End Read Inputs: